Awyssa/CornHub/README.md

 The watering frequency is multiplied by 86.4 million (the number of milliseconds in a day) and added to the timestamp from the payload
 This figure is compared to the current Date.now()
 If the payload figure is the lower of the two numbers, a toast reminder is displayed, with a reminder to water, and the name of the plant to water; it will display a list if multiple plants need watering
-When the toast appears, the payload is removed from local storage; accordingly, the toast also displays an instruction to click the reminder button again if further reminders are wanted
+When the toast appears, the payload is removed from local storage; accordingly, the toast also displays an instruction to click the reminder button again if further reminders are required.

 For presentation purposes, we expedited the watering_frequency * 86.4 * 100000 figure to a mere five minutes; but in the deployed version, the original figure remains.